Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 subordinates.
 Furthermore, sending collected tax from subordinate to leader subject to a logistic loss depending on the technology and the distance between the players.

-Decide your income tax and the boundary, create the commands and "Confirm".
+Decide your income tax and the boundary, create the commands.

 ### Select your subordinate as primary selected player